nour-karoui/molecule-research-nfts/README.md

 ---

-> **The run the DApp you need both a Metamask wallet attached to your Browser, also you need some Goerli Ether**
+> **To run the DApp you need both a Metamask wallet attached to your Browser, also you need some Goerli Ether**

 > You can get some Goerli ETH on [This Faucet](https://goerlifaucet.com/).